Small Project Grants (Quick Response) guidelines

 Applicants will be notified of the outcome of their applications no later than 3 weeks after you submit your application.

-- enable professional artists and arts and cultural workers to attend or participate in outstanding time-sensitive opportunities
+- enable professional artists and arts and cultural workers to attend or participate in outstanding time-sensitive opportunities in local, online and other means than in-person contact

 - strengthen the capacity of NSW-based professional artists and arts and cultural workers to become arts and cultural leaders